-From the Main Dashboard's Top Navigation Panel, tap the Projects Portal icon to view saved projects.
+From the Main Dashboard, tap the Projects Portal icon to view saved projects.
 You may then open an existing Project Profile by tapping a folder or create a new project by tapping the Create New Project icon.
 A confirmation will appear once a new Project is created.